Inclusion and diversity at GSK

 Our goal is that by 2025 we will have at least 45% female representation in senior roles.

 The percentage of women in management has continued to rise at GSK.
 In 2020, women represented 48% of all management roles (at manager, director, VP and SVP levels), and 40% of senior management roles – VP and above).
 We’re also proud that 50% of our manager-level roles were held by women.
 In January 2018, we signed up to the 30% Club gender campaign focused on achieving 30% female representation in senior management within FTSE 100 companies by 2020.
 GSK has already exceeded this target and remains committed to maintaining and improving on this.
 In 2020, in the UK in our first year of participation, we’ve been ranked in The Times Top 50 Employers for Women.
 We have taken part in the FTSE Women Leaders review (formerly the Hampton Alexander review) since it began in 2016, and in 2022 we were ranked in the top ten FTSE 100 companies.

 We support development and career progression for high-performing female managers through our Accelerating Difference programme, which provides coaching and support.
 New for this year, for the first time we’re inviting employees to self-nominate.
 We also recruit and support women early in their careers through our graduate and apprentice programmes.

 We have a long-standing commitment to fair and equal pay.
 We conduct country-based reviews and ensure all markets have clear guidance, tools and support to ensure pay equity.
 If unexplainable differences are detected, these are addressed through our compensation processes.

-We published our third UK gender pay gap report for 2019.
-Our gender pay gap for all permanent UK-based GSK employees is 2.43% (mean), outperforming the national average of 16.2%.
+We published our fourth UK gender pay gap report in 2020.
+Our gender pay gap for all permanent UK-based GSK employees is 1.41% (mean), outperforming the national average of 14.6%.
 We remain committed to improving gender-balanced representation and the application of fair and equitable pay practices to ensure equal opportunities and equal pay for equal work.

 Learn more about LGBT+